cybera/ookla-stacan-analysis/project-card.md

 ##### Note: it is not uncommon for links to StatsCan pages to rot over time.
 Curators of this repository endeavour to keep this information current, but no guarantees can be given.

-Once the datasets are downloaded they are aggregated and visualized to make analysis more meaningful.
+Once the datasets are downloaded, they are aggregated and visualized to make analysis more meaningful.
 Though the data is necessarily transformed as part of this process, references in this document refer to the raw data and may not be able to be perfectly extrapolated to the combined data.
-To that end, the Project Card here largely reflects the information available on the Ookla and StatsCan websites, and references specific sections where nrecessary.
+To that end, the Project Card here largely reflects the information available on the Ookla and StatsCan websites, and references specific sections where necessary.

 Dataset card required? [yes]
 <!-- If not including dataset card, include justification here and remove dataset card section -->